 Customer validation doesn’t guarantee success, but it’s the easiest and lowest-cost way to reduce risk for new products.
-Here are a few of my thoughts about how to conduct the interviews.
+Here are a few of my tips about how to conduct better customer validation interviews.

 It can be as early as when you have your initial idea or when you’ve formulated your initial hypothesis.
 I recommend that you start with a framework such as the Business Model Canvas to develop your initial hypothesis of the market, the customer persona, the product and solution, and some initial thoughts on pricing and customer acquisition.

 Once you have those basics, you have enough to start talking with real prospective customers.
 Your hypothesis doesn’t need to be right.
 It just needs to be concrete enough that you know who you might want to speak with, and have enough of an idea of the problems they’re facing and an idea of how your product might address them.

 2. Learn What Your Customer Personas Want

 Connecting with your user personas will often be much easier than reaching buyers, because you can contact users directly without having to worry about gatekeepers.
 Also, users are often willing and sometimes even eager to try your product or take your survey and tell you what they think about your idea.